railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 (access_control.png)Access control to invoices for the admin group

-To configure access rights on a Open ERP objects, use the menu  *Administration > Security > Access Controls* .
+To configure access rights on a Open ERP objects, use the menu :menuselection:`Administration --> Security --> Access Controls` .
 You give a  *Name*  to the access control, select a  *Group* , and the object ( *Model* ), then check the checkbox corresponding to each of the four  *Access*  modes.

 If you don't specify any group in the access rules, the rule is applied to all groups.
 So to remove access to an object for all users you could create a rule: